Container Architecture lab types are in general release. Please contact support@vocareum.com to set up a compatible course.

 On the left side of your VS Code IDE is the file tree.
 Here is a list of all directories that are created by the platform -

-• /voc/course - common to the entire course and not visible to learners
+• /course - This directory is common to the entire course and is available only to the grading script.

-• /voc/startercode - store all the content here which is copied to the /home/labsuser directory for the learner
+• /startercode - Initializes the student environment.
+All the content of this directory is copied to /home/labsuser directory when the learner launches the lab.

 Populating learner workarea